 Green tea masks are supposed to be soothing for the skin and great for anti-aging.
 My daughter gave me her Cosmetea masks because it irritated her skin (she has super sensitive skin).
 I left this mask on for 15-minutes and while it did moisturize my skin, it made the skin under my chin extremely itchy.
 It didn’t irritate any other area, but I’m not going to be using these masks in the future.

 This is Korea’s number one snail skin care brand.
 It is a gel like cream that heals skin with 80% snail filtrate.
 It is said to brighten dark spots and hyperpigmentation with arbutin, and nourishes/protects skin with botanical extracts.
 Free of paraben, artificial fragrance, mineral oils, and alcohol.

 Snail mucin is such a huge thing in Asian skin care and I thought that this was going to be my next ‘go to’ cream, but this caused a break out on my chin and cheeks.
 It’s also VERY sticky and felt like my skin was suffocating.
 To make sure it was the product causing the issues, I stopped using it and tried it again.
 And once again, I broke out with pimples.
 Needless to say, this was returned and replaced with Mentholatum – Hada Labo Goku-Jyun UV White Gel.

-On a side note, I was sent a sample of SMD Saromae Snail Secretion Cream.
+On a side note, I was sent a sample of SMD Saromae Snail Secretion Cream and loved it.
 Although this cream didn’t cause a break out, it still left a slight tacky feel on the skin.
 I liked this cream a lot more than the Elensilia cream, but it comes at a hefty $70 and it didn’t make enough difference in my skin to justify the price.